Church Hospitality Ministry: How to Welcome & Engage Visitors

 The church hospitality committee will require a budget.
 Once the ministry is up and running, a separate annual budget will need to be set.

 The hospitality ministry will then allocate their annual funds among the ministries directly under their umbrella.
-Appointing a treasurer with budgeting skills is vital to the ministry’s success.
+A treasurer with budgeting skills is vital to the ministry’s success.

 Ministry Counselors